 International Manager: Job Description, Duties and Requirements

 As the number of multinational corporations grows, so does demand for executives who understand how to conduct business beyond America's borders.
-International managers are responsible for their corporation's dealings and success in foreign countries.
-Bachelor's and master's degree programs prepare students to enter or advance a career in international management.
+Learn about the job of an international manager, and review the required education for this position.

 International Manager Job Description